step-security-bot/jj/docs/design/run.md

 ### Modifying the Working Copy

-Since the subprocesses will run in temporary working copies by default, they won't interfere with the user's working copy.
+Since the subprocesses will run in temporary working copies, they won't interfere with the user's working copy.
 The user can therefore continue to work in it while `jj run` is running.